hibernator11/eosc-notebooks/README.md

 ## Introduction

-This project intends to illustrate how to use existing data and research infrastructures in Europe to extract and reuse collections as data.
+This project intends to illustrate how to use existing data and research infrastructures in Europe, in particular the [EOSC Notebooks service](https://open-science-cloud.ec.europa.eu/services/interactive-notebooks) to extract and reuse collections as data.

 ## Examples